 - Completed Middlebury I-20 Application Form for Academic Year students located on the ISSS website.
 Carefully read through this document before starting your I-20 application.
 You will need to have scanned copies of your financial documents, passport ID page, and support letter to upload as part of the online submission process. - 2.
 Copy of your passport identification page showing name, photo, date of birth and passport expiration date. - 3.
-Financial Documentation: U.S. immigration law requires official certification that you have the necessary financial resources to pay for your tuition and living expenses for your first academic year in the U.S. Financial documentation includes proof of any financial aid or scholarships you are receiving; a bank letter to cover any funds not covered by financial aid or scholarships; and a financial sponsor letter.
+Financial Documentation: U.S. immigration law requires official certification that you have the necessary financial resources to pay for your tuition and living expenses for your first academic year in the U.S. Financial documentation includes both a bank letter and a financial sponsor letter.
 The bank and financial sponsor letters must adhere to the guidelines below.